yonaskolb/Stylist/README.md

     static func parse(value: Any) -> ParsedType?
 }
 ```
-You can load multiple themes, and they will all be applied as long as they have different paths

 Many different types of properties are already supported and listed here in [Style Property Types](Docs/StyleProperties.MD#types)